macali86/azure-database-migration124/README.md

-# Azure Data Migration - AICore Project
+# Azure Data Migration Project

 The aim of this project is to architect and implement a cloud-based database system on Microsoft Azure, it is to showcase the skills and hand-on expertise that has been learnt over the Azure section of the AI Core course.